Bobby Brink: Philadelphia Flyers (2022–2026)

 Prior to the 2024–25 season, the Flyers signed Brink to a two-year, $3 million contract extension.
 Building on his previous season, Brink told reporters that he wanted to increase his confidence and consistency as a two-way player the coming year.
 By December, Brink had found success on a line with Noah Cates and Tyson Foerster, as the trio scored a combined 25 points in their first 15 games together.
 By the end of February, Brink had played more minutes with Cates and Foerster than any other forward line combination on the Flyers.
 He attributed the trio's success to their predictability, as he could anticipate how his teammates would react during plays.
 By March, Brink had earned Tortorella's trust and received time on both the power play and penalty kill units.
 Tortorella particularly praised Brink's improved checking, which had been a point of contention the year prior.
 Brink finished the season with 12 goals and a career-high 41 points in 79 games, and he received the Pelle Lindbergh Memorial Trophy as the most improved Flyer of the season.

+Under new coach Rick Tocchet, Brink began the 2025–26 season with three goals and seven points in his first nine games, and he received praise from captain Sean Couturier as "a complete player".
+On January 6, Brink left the Flyers' game against the Anaheim Ducks following a high hit from Jansen Harkins.
+He missed six games with a concussion, returning for Philadelphia's January 20 game against the Vegas Golden Knights.
+In 55 games with the Flyers that season, Brink scored 13 goals and recorded 26 points.

+Minnesota Wild (2026–present)

+On March 6, 2026, the Flyers traded Brink to the Minnesota Wild in exchange for David Jiříček.
+He signed a one-year, $2.75 million contract with the Wild on June 30.